Theory of Change Banner

 Diagram showing our sphere of interest

-The sphere of interest specifies the events the organisation is trying to elicit in the world; it contains two columns in the causal chain of events: the outcomes – the intended effects of the outputs, and the goal – the main objective of the theory of change.
+The sphere of interest specifies the change the organisation is aiming to affect in the world.
+It contains the outcomes (the intended effects of the outputs), and the goal (the main objective of the theory of change).